k1dbl4ck/ionic-cordova-oauth/README.md

-# Ionic Cordova Oauth
+# Ionic Cordova oAuth

-ionic-cordova-oauth is an Oauth library which easily integrates in Angular2/Ionic2 or any other WEB or Cordova applications.
-The library is extensible by adding extending a provider with the specifics of your implementation.
+ionic-cordova-oauth is an oAuth 2.0 library which easily integrates in Angular2/Ionic2 or any other Web or Cordova applications.
+The library is extensible by adding a provider with the specifics of your implementation that extends the core provider.

 ## Requirements